LiaScript/LiaScript/README.md

                                     --{{0}}--
-Adding CSS elements to images is implemented via a trailing comment-tag, everything within this comment is treated as a style attribute, so that it can also used to apply graphical filters of for positioning.
+Adding CSS elements to images is implemented via a trailing comment-tag, everything within this comment is treated as a style attribute, so that it can also be used to apply graphical filters of for positioning.

 `![image](...Creative-Tail-Animal-lion.svg)<!-- width: 100px; border: 10px solid; filter: grayscale(100%); -->`